trentzz/checkers-board-tournament/README.md

 ### Interpreting the Result Summary
 The performance of each bot is displayed in `game_result_stats.py` in two ways.
 #### Percentage Scores
-Breaks down the coarse-grain W/D/L stats for each bot as the White and Black sides as well as overall:
+Each entry breaks down the coarse-grain W/D/L stats for each bot, separated by colour (White/Black/Overall):

 ```
 Game Statistics